prp-e/modal_flux_lora_toolbox/README.md

 - An account on [Modal](https://modal.com) with sufficient funds.
 - [Ostris' AI Toolkit](https://github.com/ostris/ai-toolkit)
 - Enough time and courage for your AI weekend project!

+## How to use infrernece

+Please check AI Toolkit's documentations in order to find out how to use modal trainer script.
+I just provided the YAML file for configuring your model.
+Also do not forget to update the config file with true values.